-Interim interventions, or ‘pop-ups’ can bring people together to participate in the process of seeing their streets in a new light.
-They can show what’s possible and rapidly demonstrate design strategies that can make streets safer for everyone.
-That’s exactly what the City of São Paulo and partnering organizations did in the neighborhood zone of Santana.
+Interim interventions can bring people together to reimagine their streets.
+When done right, tactical urbanism is a powerful tool to show what’s possible and test design strategies to make streets safer for everyone.
+That’s exactly what the City of São Paulo and partner organizations accomplished in the neighborhood zone of Santana.

 The City of São Paulo has been actively implementing road safety projects and policies since 2011 through programs such as the Life Protection Program, the Pedestrian Protection Program and the Area Calmas.
 NACTO-GDCI has been working in partnership with Prefeitura de Sao Paulo, CETSP, ITDP Brazil, WRI, Vital Strategies, and Bloomberg Philanthropies to provide technical assistance for Area Calmas (Reduced Speed Areas), a comprehensive program that aims to reduce crashes and improve the safety for pedestrian and cyclists, through implementation of traffic calming strategies.

 On September 16th, 2017 the Area Calmas team successfully implemented two ‘pop-up’ street transformations in the Santana neighborhood as part of the National Mobility Week and São Paulo Biennale, an experience which underscored the importance of community engagement and metrics collection alongside interim interventions.